MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/web-dda.md

   - dyn365-USD
 ---
 # WebDDA
 The Web data-driven adapter (WebDDA) provides access to HTML-based applications.
-The key technology used in this DDA is the Document Object Model (DOM) of the browser.
+The key technology used in this data-driven adapter is the Document Object Model (DOM) of the browser.
 The bindings are created in a way similar to those for the WinDDA, by defining a key element and the path-through, in this case the DOM, to the element.

  The various WebDDA binding elements are as follows: